 Some organisations tell us that receiving a grant from BBC Children in Need helps them get funding from other sources.
-Has your organisation found this? yes
+Has your organisation found this? - yes

 If so, we would be interested to know how our funding has helped: in your opinion, roughly how much other funding did it help you to get?
 Please do not use pound signs.
-33000.00

 If you like, you can give details here.
 This question is optional but will help us understand how BBC Children in Need grants may help our grantees get funding from other sources.
+Please use no more than 250 words.

 We find that having Children in Need funding in place gives us credibility in our other funding applications.